 What Are Popular Brands of Approach Wedges?

-A ton of companies make wedges as we all know in the golf industry.
-But, there are several companies that are definitely at the top of the ladder in the approach wedge game.
+A ton of companies make wedges in the golf industry.
+But, there are several companies that are at the top of the ladder in the approach wedge game.

 Some of the best companies that make them are Cleveland, Titleist, and Callaway.
 If you are shopping around for approach wedges that are not those name brands, then it does not necessarily mean that it is not a great product.